PRITIBHARDWAJ118/Queue-implementation-/README.md

 # Queue-implementation-
 ## Aim:
-To study and implement queue using arrays.
+To study and implement Queue implementation using array. menu options - i) Insert ii) Delete iii) Display iv) exit

 ## Theory:
 A queue is a linear data structure that follows the First In, First Out (FIFO) principle, meaning that the first element added is the first one to be removed.